 Boudleaux Bryant is the third most successful songwriter of the 1950s on the UK Singles Chart, Felice the 21st.

 Boudleaux Bryant died in 1987.
-Felice Bryant remained active writing songs and in 1991 the Nashville Arts Foundation honoured her with their “Living Legend Award”.
+Felice Bryant remained active writing songs and in 1991 the Nashville Arts Foundation honored her with their “Living Legend Award”.
 She died from cancer on April 22, 2003 at the age of 77.